alper/nix-shorts/posts/develop-and-build-with-flakes.md

 }
 ```

-There's a bunch of stuff going on in there.
+There's a bunch of stuff going on in here.

 This is one of the most basic possible flakes that does something non-trivial.
-The default package `packages.default` is a minimal derivation for this single file C project.
+The default output in `packages.default` is a minimal derivation to bulid this single file C project.

 The derivation is passed a `name`, and the location where the `src` can be found for the project.
-In a lot of cases this location will be the same directory and it will be written in Nix as `./.`.
-[Paths are literals in Nix](https://nix.dev/tutorials/first-steps/nix-language#file-system-paths).
+In a lot of cases this location will be the same directory and it will be written in Nix as `./.` ([paths are literals in Nix](https://nix.dev/tutorials/first-steps/nix-language#file-system-paths)).

-Then we take the `buildInputs` and put it in `buildInputs` here.
-In this case we'll compile the file with Clang and pass in the exact reference to that package in here.
+Then we take the `necessary_packages` and append it to `buildInputs` here.
+In this case we'll compile the file with the Clang compiler which is in there.

-Then the build happens which consists of a bunch of [phases documented in the manual](https://nixos.org/manual/nixpkgs/stable/#build-phase).
+Then the build happens which consists of a series of [phases documented in the manual](https://nixos.org/manual/nixpkgs/stable/#build-phase).
 The default behaviour of these phases is to call `./configure; make; make install`, if those files happen to exist.

 For languages where builds don't use those tools there are many language specific overlays that will handle the standard build process and hide away the plumbing.